ValdemarGr/gql/docs/server/schema/resolvers.md

 lazy val a = arg[Int]("age")
 Resolver.meta[IO, String].map(meta => meta.astNode.arg(a))
 ```
+The [relational](../integrations/relational.md) integration makes heavy use of this feature.

 ### Errors
-Well formed errors are returned in an `cats.data.Ior`.
+Errors are reported in `cats.data.Ior`.

 :::info
 An `Ior` is a non-exclusive `Either`.
 :::

 The `Ior` datatype's left side must be `String` and acts as an optional error that will be present in the query result.
-gql can return an error and a result for the same path, given that `Ior` has both left and right side defined.
+gql can return an error and a result for the same path, given that `Ior` has both it's left and right side defined.

 Errors are embedded into resolvers via `rethrow`.
 The extension method `rethrow` is present on any resolver of type `Resolver[F, I, Ior[String, O]]`: